flo-compbio/gopca/README.rst

 GO-PCA combines `principal component analysis (PCA)`__  with `nonparametric GO enrichment analysis`__ in order to generate **signatures**, i.e., small sets of genes that are both strongly correlated and closely functionally related.
-It then produces a **signature matrix**, designed to serve as a systematic and easily interpretable representation of biologically relevant expression patterns.
+It then visualizes the expression profiles of all signatures in a **signature matrix**, designed to serve as a systematic and easily interpretable representation of biologically relevant expression patterns.

 __ pca_
 __ go_enrich_